N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Related Work

 \subsection{Manipulation}

 Data-driven approaches have demonstrated their advantages in complex and dexterous manipulation tasks.
 Through experience~\cite{mandlekar2020irisimplicitreinforcementinteraction, zhang2024extractefficientpolicylearning} or human demonstrations~\cite{ zhao2023learningfinegrainedbimanualmanipulation, chi2023diffusion}, robots can learn manipulation policies.
 However, due to hardware configuration~\cite{gadre2022cowspasturebaselinesbenchmarks}, environmental factors~\cite{abdelrahman2024neuromorphicapproachobstacleavoidance}, and the distribution of training data~\cite{gao2024out}, executing pre-trained policies at different initial poses within the task area yields significantly different success rates.
-One possible solution is to enhance the robustness of policies to initial poses. $\pi_0$~\cite{black2410pi0} improves generalizability by training the policy on large-scale data collected throughout the task area, building upon pre-trained VLM models.
-Stem-OB~\cite{hu2024stem} utilizes pre-trained image diffusion models to suppress low-level visual differences while maintaining high-level scene structures.
-Alternatively, we propose N2M, which effectively predicts the distribution of initial poses preferred by the manipulation policy, without requiring extensive data collection for the robustness of manipulation policies.
+To mitigate this, one line of work aims to enhance the \textit{intrinsic robustness and generalizability} of the policy itself.
+This is typically achieved by scaling up data collection~\cite{hu2024data} or by leveraging powerful foundation models~\cite{kim2026cosmos}.
+Rather than demanding the policy to master every possible viewpoint, we guide the robot to the specific poses where the policy performs best.
+Crucially, our method is orthogonal to intrinsic policy generalization; as we demonstrate in our experiments, N2M consistently boosts performance across policies with varying degrees of capability.